Back to Blog

 scheduler.start()

-A multiprocessing task queue with scheduling:
+A multiprocessing task queue with scheduling that uses your existing database as a broker:

 from django_q.tasks import schedule